danwing/settle-requirements/draft-nygren-requirements-https-local-domains.md

-1. The Web Origin MUST be cryptographically bound to one or more key pairs, where the private keying material is on the service endpoint and where an attacker without the private key(s) is unable to access any state associated with the We
+1. The Web Origin MUST be cryptographically bound to one or more key pairs, where the private keying material is on the service endpoint and where an attacker without the private key(s) is unable to access any state associated with the Web Origin.

 1. SHOULD abstract names from IP addresses.
 Any given name should be able to have a mixture of IPv4, IPv6 LinkLocal (on an Interface), IPv6